Ben Crenshaw

-Ben Daniel Crenshaw (born January 11, 1952) is a retired American professional golfer who has won 19 events on the PGA Tour, including two major championships: the Masters Tournament in 1984 and 1995.
-He is nicknamed Gentle Ben.
+Ben Daniel Crenshaw (born January 11, 1952) is an American retired professional golfer who has won 19 events on the PGA Tour, including two major championships: the Masters Tournament in 1984 and 1995.
+Nicknamed Gentle Ben, Crenshaw is widely regarded as one of the best putters in golf history.

+Early life and amateur career

+Born and raised in Austin, Texas, Crenshaw played golf at Austin High School and the University of Texas, where he won three NCAA Championships from 1971 to 1973.
+Crenshaw was also a member of the Kappa Alpha Order fraternity.

 Professional career

-Born in Austin, Texas, Crenshaw attended and played golf at Austin High School and the University of Texas, where he won three NCAA Championships from 1971 to 1973.
-Crenshaw was also a member of the Kappa Alpha Order fraternity; he turned professional in 1973.
+In 1973, Crenshaw turned professional at the age of 21.
+He played his first PGA Tour event as a pro in mid-August at the USI Classic in Sutton, Massachusetts.
+Crenshaw finished ten strokes back in a tie for 35th place ($903).

-In 1973, Crenshaw became the second player to win the first event after earning his tour card, achieved earlier by Marty Fleckman (1967).
-It was repeated by Jim Benepe (1988), Robert Gamez (1990), Garrett Willis (2001), and Russell Henley (2013).
-Together with his teammate George Burns, he won the 1979 Walt Disney World National Team Championship in Orlando in October 1979.
+Less than three months later in early November, Crenshaw became the second player to win the first event after earning his tour card, achieved earlier by Marty Fleckman (1967).
+Crenshaw remains one of a handful of golfers who has completed this feat.
+Together with his teammate George Burns, he won the Walt Disney World National Team Championship in Orlando in October 1979.

-Following five runner-up finishes in major championships without a victory, including a sudden-death playoff for the 1979 PGA Championship, Crenshaw won the Masters Tournament in 1984.
+Following five runner-up finishes in major championships without a victory, including a sudden-death playoff at the 1979 PGA Championship, Crenshaw won the Masters Tournament in 1984.
 In the mid-1980s, he suffered from Graves' disease, a condition of the thyroid, but continued to accumulate victories; he finished with nineteen PGA Tour wins, including an emotional second Masters victory in 1995, which came a week after the death of his mentor Harvey Penick.
 In 1999, Crenshaw was the captain of the United States Ryder Cup team for the matches at The Country Club in Brookline, Massachusetts, a Boston suburb.
 He was criticized from some quarters for his captaincy over the first two days as his team slipped to a 10–6 deficit; however, he was ultimately credited for providing the inspiration behind his side's remarkable turnaround in the Sunday singles, as the U.S. won 81/2 of the final day's twelve points to regain the Cup.